pradeepthangamuthu/block-google-chronicle/README.md

 ## What if I find an error?
 Suggestions for improvements?

 Great!
 Blocks were designed for continuous improvement through the help of the entire Chronicle community and we'd love your input.
-To report an error or improvement recommendation, please reach out to Chronicle support via email to chronicle-security@google.com to submit a request.
+To report an error or improvement recommendation regarding this block, please reach out to Chronicle support via email to chronicle-security@google.com to submit a request.
 Please be as detailed as possible in your explanation and we'll address it as quick as we can.